The Common Program of the People's Republic of China 1949-1954

 Source: Wen (2021).
 Page 145

-In 1949, the CCP followed a dual policy “the New Democracy” in which alliance and struggle with the national bourgeoisie are needed to develop the economy.
+In 1949, the CCP followed a dual policy “the New Democracy” in which alliance and struggle with the national bourgeoisie were needed to develop the economy.
+In fact, adopting the Soviet Union NEP model of 1921–1928.
 The improvement of the worker’s livelihood may not interfere with the proper development of the “capitalist” economy.
 The land reform shall not hamper the growth of agrarian production.

 The Common Program describes in articles 26-31 the economic strategy which is based on 5 sectors of ownership.